Margaret Clement (missing person): Later events

 During the resulting inquest in 1980, witnesses testified that Esme Livingstone once told them that her husband was responsible for the death of Clement, and that she was fearful that one day he would murder her as well.
-Stan Livingstone rejected the allegations, however the coroner found the Livingstones' testimony unreliable.
-Medical testimony was provided that the body belonged to an elderly, but aboriginal, woman.
-Unable to link the remains to Margaret Clement, or even determine a cause of death, His Honour returned an open finding.
+Stan Livingstone rejected the allegations but the coroner found the Livingstones' testimony unreliable.
+Medical testimony was provided that the body belonged to an elderly Aboriginal woman.
+Unable to link the remains to Margaret Clement, or even determine a cause of death, coroner Kevin Mason returned an open finding.

 As stories circulated of just how willing his aunt had been to take her final trip to St Kilda, nephew Clem Carnaghan was also seen as a likely suspect in Clement's disappearance.
 In 1953, he started court proceedings as a beneficiary of her 1925 will, seeking to have the 1951 will invalidated with the ultimate aim of declaring the sale to the Livingstones void.
 The case lasted several years, before Chief Justice Sir Edmund Herring ultimately found that the 1951 will was indeed valid, and that the Livingstones were the lawful owners of the property.

 Homicide Squad detectives who re-examined the case in 1980 and 2007 believed that Stan Livingstone, a former footballer known for feats of strength, a black temper, and abusive behaviour towards his wife was indeed responsible for Clement's death.
 Having gained control of her valuable property, he then needed to dispose of the old lady to capitalise on his investment.
 However, they lacked the evidence to bring the matter to trial.
 With the death of Stan and Esme Livingstone in the early 1990s, and no prospect of recovering Clement's remains, the matter is likely to remain officially unsolved.